 - In the newly joined member states generally, the effective tax rate is well below the nominal one.

 - A soldier fit and available for service.More example sentences

 - In late June, a Russian army of some 42000 had taken advantage of the overextended lines of communication of Charles XII and his Swedish force of around 19000 effectives, to win an overwhelming victory at Poltava, deep in the Ukraine.

 - First, none of these critics of a commonsense doctrine of agency deny that the subject or representations of the subject exert significant effects, nor do they deny the subject a kind of social effectivity or agency.

 - He argues that local media forms are important sense-making mechanisms, operating at the level of personal effectivity, for assimilating the constantly changing media-scape.

 - The effectivity of masquerade lies precisely in its potential to manufacture a distance from the image, to generate a problematic within which the image is manipulable, producible, and readable by the woman.

-late Middle English: from Latin effectivus, from efficere 'accomplish' (see effect).
+late Middle English: from Latin effectivus, from efficere 'work out, accomplish' (see effect).